History & Hauntings

 Photo from "Mecca" by Thomas Kachur, page 108

-Born in 1814 Canada, he came to Ohio from New York State with his mother.
+Born in 1814 in Canada, he came to Ohio from New York State with his mother.
 He settled in Mecca in the early 1830s.

 Alanson and Eunice's marriage record